-Aarron Walter, celebrated author on design, has come up with a visual pyramid of user needs.
+Aaron Walter, the celebrated author on design, has come up with a visual pyramid of user needs.
 This pyramid is followed by UX professionals to make design decisions.
-Just like Maslow’s hierarchy of needs depicting the five tiers of human needs that motivate an individual’s behavior, the visual pyramid of user needs depicts four tiers of user needs from a UX design.
+Just like Maslow’s hierarchy of needs depicts the five tiers of human needs that motivate an individual’s behaviour, the visual pyramid of user needs depicts four tiers of user needs from a UX design.
 If UX designers follow this pyramid, they can come up with great UX designs.

 UX and UI are two related principles of design even though they are different from each other.
 The following are some of the similarities between the two:

 - Design Thinking: Both UX and UI are focused on design.
-They follow design principles to come up with the most user-friendly user design possible.
+They follow UI UX principles to come up with the most user-friendly user design possible.

-- Goal of Delivering a Product That Delights the Users: UX and UI have the same goal, to make sure the users are happy with the product.
+- The goal of Delivering a Product That Delights the Users: UX and UI have the same goal, to make sure the users are happy with the product.